 Actress Dorothy Lamour added the glamour factor to “The Road” movies with Bing Crosby and Bob Hope from 1940 to 1962.
 My personal favorite is 1942’s “The Road to Morocco”.
 Often costumed in sarongs or other exotic dress, here she is in festive New Years attire, probably sometime in the 1930s.

-Betty Grable is considered by many to be the ultimate pinup girl due to her unparalleled popularity among servicemen during WWII.
+Betty Grable is considered by many to be the ultimate pinup girl due to her unparalleled popularity among servicemen during WWII, and oh those legs!

 Yvonne De Carlo, a Canadian-American actress, dancer, and singer appeared in many films during the 1940s and 1950s.
 She originated the role of Carlotta in Stephen Sondheim’s “Follies” in 1971.
 Today she is best known for the 1960s tv show “The Munsters”, as Herman Munster’s glamorous vampire wife.
 Here she is in a 1945 cheesecake shot.